Daniel-Griffiths/vertex/README.md

 npm install
 ```

 Finally run the `gulp` commmand on the root of your project.
-This will automatically create a local php server to get you up and running.

 ## Configuration
 All configuration options are specified in the `.env` file in the root directory.
 By default you will get an example file to get you started.